 2021 Kia Niro EV – A little less impressive than its corporate kissing cousin, the Hyundai Kona Electric, the Kia EV has lots of safety features and a long warranty.

 Used Tesla Model S – Prices for early examples of the Model S, which is larger and more luxurious, are dipping down into Model 3 territory.

 To keep this Tesla Model 3 affordable, we would stick with the Standard model.
-Unless you are planning plenty of long distance trips, the extra cost of the long-range version is not worth it.
-As for the performance model, its lighting-fast acceleration would be fun for a while, but in the long run your bank account would be happier with base model.
+Unless you are planning plenty of long-distance trips, the extra cost of the long-range version is not worth it.
+As for the performance model, its lighting-fast acceleration would be fun for a while, but in the long run your bank account would be happier with the base model.
 Find a 2021 Tesla Model 3 for sale